kordless/EvolveMCP/README.md

 .\evolve.ps1 -ListTools
 ```

-## Troubleshooting or Need Help?
+## Support and Troubleshooting

+If you encounter issues, check the logs with `.\evolve.ps1 -ViewLogs` or open an issue on GitHub.

-### Installing Python on Windows in 2025: The Best Approach
+### Don't Have Python on Windows?
 As of February 2025, Python 3.13.2 is the latest stable release with significant improvements over previous versions, including a new interactive interpreter with multi-line editing and color support, an experimental free-threaded build mode that disables the Global Interpreter Lock, and preliminary JIT functionality for performance improvements.

 #### Installation Methods